 If you want to start the year fresh, take a chilly dive taken on New Year’s Day (Nieuwjaarsdag).
 This Dutch festival was started by a swim club in 1960.
-There are over 60 locations in the Netherlands you can take a dive, although diving into the North Sea at Scheveningen, the Hague, is the most popular location with up to 10,000 people.
-Afterwards shivering swimmers are presented with a cup of erwtensoep, a meaty pea soup.
+There are 209 dive locations in the Netherlands you can take a dive, although diving into the North Sea at Scheveningen, the Hague, is the most popular location with up to 60,000 people.
+Afterwards shivering swimmers are presented with a cup of erwtensoep, a warm meaty pea soup.

-This Dutch festival has built an international reputation over three decades for presenting quality independent films.
-During more than 10 days, huge numbers of film buffs find their way to cinemas around the city centre to watch one or more of about 300 films shown on some 15 screens.
-In 2018 the festival runs from 24 January to 4 February.
+This Dutch film festival has built an international reputation over recent decades for presenting quality independent films.
+For more than 10 days, huge numbers of film buffs find their way to cinemas around the city centre to watch one or more of about 500 films from over 50 countries.

-The day is also about food, and in Amsterdam you can eat at street markets, at the Sea Palace (Europe’s first floating Chinese restaurant) or at one of the many Chinese restaurants along the Stormsteeg and Geldersekade.
+The day is also about food, and in Amsterdam you can eat tasty food at street markets, at the Sea Palace (Europe’s first floating Chinese restaurant) or at one of the many Chinese restaurants along the Stormsteeg and Geldersekade.
 In the Hague, you will find Chinese festivals in the atrium of the city hall and in Den Haag’s Chinatown around Wagenstraat.
 You can find events in Rotterdam leading up to the Chinese New Year, topped off by a day of Chinese celebrations around Wijkpark het Oude Westen and West-Kruiskade Chinatown.
 If you’re superstitious, on Chinese New Year’s Eve eat a raw fish salad (yu sheng) to bring good luck or fai-hai, a type of seaweed, for prosperity.
-In 2018, the Chinese New Year falls on 16 February.
 Gong Xi Fa Cai!
 (Happy New Year!)

 March: Opening of Keukenhof Gardens (near Lisse)

-The greatest flower festival on earth blooms with spectacular displays of tulips and narcissi, daffodils and hyacinths, bluebells, crocuses, lilies, amaryllis, and many other types of flower at this 32-hectare (80-acre) garden in the heart of the bulb country.
-There will be around eight million flowers on view in a spectacular display from 22 March to 13 May 2018, in what is much more than just a tulip festival.
+The greatest Keukenhof flower festival on earth blooms with spectacular displays of tulips and narcissi, daffodils and hyacinths, bluebells, crocuses, lilies, amaryllis, and many other types of flower at this 32-hectare (80-acre) garden in the heart of the bulb country.
+There will be around eight million flowers on view in a spectacular display from 23 March to 19 May 2019, in what is much more than just a tulip festival.

-On the third Wednesday in March each year, the Netherlands celebrates this festival nationwide by encouraging children in Basisschool to plant trees in parks, streets, squares and rural areas.
+In March each year, the Netherlands celebrates this Tree festival nationwide by encouraging children in Basisschool to plant trees in parks, streets, squares and rural areas.

-This is a Dutch festival for foodies, where you can dine in some of the top restaurants in the Netherlands for up to 50 percent off of food and drink.
+This is a Dutch festival for foodies, where you can dine in some of the top restaurants in the Netherlands for up to 50% off of food and drink.
 It’s important to book early as places fill up in advance.

-A procession with about 20 floats staging giant dolls made of flowers in addition to jugglers, dancers and players make their way in a 42km route from Noordwijk to Haarlem.
+A procession with about 20 floats staging giant dolls made of flowers in addition to jugglers, dancers and players make their way in a 42km route from Noordwijk to Haarlem flower parade.
 After completing the course of some 12 hours, their arrival marks the start of well-deserved celebrations.
-This Dutch festival is held from 21 April (parade) to 24 April (exhibitions) in 2018.

 April 27: King’s Day (Koningsdag), Amsterdam